Birding in Queen Elizabeth National Park

-How much is bird watching at Queen Elizabeth National Park?
+The cost of bird watching at Queen Elizabeth National Park

 All visitors to Queen Elizabeth National Park are required $45 per day as entrance fees.
 On top of the entrance fees of $45 per person, bird leaning visitors have to pay an extra $50 for an experienced bird guide at the park and $20 for places where nature walks are done.
 Birding trips booked through Jungle Escape Africa are guided by professional experienced bird guides and it won’t require you again to hire a bird guide for the park.
 Contact us for a full birding package to Queen Elizabeth National Park.

 Birding in Queen Elizabeth National Park can be combined with Lion tracking in the same park, Gorilla trekking in Bwindi Impenetrable National Park, Chimpanzee trekking in Kyambura Gorge, Kalinzu forest and at the nearby Kibale National Park.
 Besides, all these places are key birding locations and strongholds for some unique birds.